-How to Prepare & Score High in Colored Progressive Matrices (CPM) Test?
+Scoring High in the Colored Progressive Matrices (CPM) Test: A 2024 Guide

 CPM stands for Colored Progressive Matrices and is one form of Raven’s Progressive Matrices, which is also known as an Abstract Reasoning Test.
 The Progressive Matrices are widely used non-verbal intelligence tests within which test takers are asked to find missing patterns in a series.